VivekJung/mvvm_solid_provider/lib/utils/readme.txt

         - this is an object oriented design
         - main goal is to reduce dependencies so that while editing one part, another remains unaffected.
         - making agile software, build adaptive (scalable), effective

+* All files are exported via utils.dart file.